Stylized logo showcasing "Breaking News" in bold red and black text, emphasizing urgency and importance of current events. latest news

-Senior Iranian military officials have issued a strong warning that Tehran could target Israel’s Dimona nuclear site if the United States and Israel pursue a regime‑change strategy against Iran’s government.
-The warning was reported by the semi‑official ISNA news agency, quoting an Iranian military spokesperson outlining possible retaliation scenarios.
-The striking condition reflects rising tensions after recent military exchanges in the region and sharp criticism of foreign involvement in Iran’s internal politics.
+Latest News: Senior Iranian military officials have issued a strong warning that Tehran could target Israel’s Dimona nuclear site if the United States and Israel pursue a regime‑change strategy against Iran’s government, highlighting the Iran warns Israeli nuclear target.
+The semi‑official ISNA news agency reported the warning, quoting an Iranian military spokesperson outlining possible retaliation scenarios.
+This striking condition reflects rising tensions after recent military exchanges in the region and sharp criticism of foreign involvement in Iran’s internal politics.

 What the Warning Says